At a Glance

 - Tasks: Support children with learning disabilities in a nurturing environment.

-- Company: Join a busy childcare agency serving Berkshire and surrounding areas.
+- Company: Join a busy childcare agency making a difference in Berkshire.

-- Benefits: Enjoy flexible hours, up to 28 days paid holiday, and free training.
+- Benefits: Enjoy flexible hours, up to 28 days holiday, and free training.

-- Why this job: Make a real difference in young people's lives while developing essential skills.
+- Why this job: Make a real impact on young lives while developing essential skills.

 - Qualifications: Experience with children is essential; Level 3 Diploma is a plus.